-The best home safes keep your possessions nice and secure.
-Whether it’s cash, valuables, important documents, or jewelry, you want to keep it safe from burglars, fire, and water.
-These are the best safe options for your home with a variety of locking mechanisms, sizes, and levels of fire resistance.
+Use a home safe to keep your possessions secure.
+Whether it’s cash, valuables, important documents, or jewelry, you want to protect them from burglars, fire, and water.
+Here are the best safe options for your home with a variety of locking mechanisms, sizes, and levels of fire resistance.

 Loud alarm to deter thieves

 This cabinet-style safe can stand on its own or can be wall-mounted depending on what you need.
 It stands just over 19-inches tall and is made from thick sheets of steel, so it’s hard to break in.
 It features a keypad lock system that you can program with a master code and with guest codes.

 - Decent capacity

 - Batteries can be knocked out

 If a code is incorrectly entered three times, a loud alarm will sound and will keep sounding for five minutes, or until you’re able to turn it off.
 The Stalwart Digital Safe does come with two override keys, just in case the codes or misplaced or forgotten.
 The buttons on the LCD keypad are large and easy to read and are powered with four AAA batteries.
 These batteries are placed in the door and can be knocked loose if the door of the safe is clsed too hard.
 This will result in your being unable to open the safe using your code, but you can still get in with the override keys.